Terrible clear coat/paint peeling after only 5 years. No help from Toyota!

 My partner drives it most of the time and he says it is pretty good and powerful for its price.
 It does struggles a bit when going uphill or with the air con turned on but generally it's fine.
 It is small, cosy and easy to drive, suitable for our daily use.

-Good reliable car
+cheap reliable little car

 Fuel saving automatic transmission feature - 2013 Toyota Yaris